 Here is more information on Factor VII Deficiency.

 When a blood clot forms to stop a wound from bleeding, the clot normally is dissolved after the wound heals.
-A normal DBS gene contains instructions for making a protein that prevents blood clots from dissolving.
+A normal DEPOH gene contains instructions for making a protein that prevents blood clots from dissolving.
 But the protein made by the variant form of the gene does not work as efficiently as that made by the normal form of the gene.
-As a result, blood clots in Deerhounds with DBS can dissolve prematurely after major surgery or trauma.
-Problems, including severe skin bruising and bleeding from the wound, are typically first noticed one or two days after surgery or injury but have been seen as early as shortly after surgery.
+As a result, blood clots in Deerhounds with DEPOH can dissolve prematurely after major surgery or trauma.
+Problems, including severe skin bruising and bleeding from the wound, are typically first noticed one or two days after surgery or injury but have been seen as early as right after surgery.

-Dogs that have one or two copies of the DBS variant have no problems day-to-day and lead normal lives, but they have a higher risk of bleeding after surgery or trauma.
-For reasons not yet understood, affected dogs (especially dogs with only one copy of the DBS variant) can undergo surgery without experiencing delayed bleeding problems.
+Dogs that have one or two copies of the DEPOH variant have no problems day-to-day and lead normal lives, but they have a higher risk of bleeding after surgery or trauma.
+For reasons not yet understood, affected dogs (especially dogs with only one copy of the DEPOH variant) can undergo surgery without experiencing delayed bleeding problems.
 But if delayed bleeding does occur, it can be fatal, particularly if it isn’t caught soon after it starts.

 Dogs that have a bleeding episode post-operatively or after major trauma should be treated immediately with either aminocaproic acid or tranexamic acid, the first dose given IV slowly, if possible (if not, give the drug orally), and subsequent doses given every 8 hours orally if the dog can take meds that way.
 Treatment usually continues for five days.